Content Map Terms

 Removing Splinters

-Before using tweezers or a needle, try using cellophane tape to remove a splinter.
+Before using tweezers or a needle to remove a splinter, try using cellophane tape to remove it.
 Simply put the tape over the splinter, then pull the tape off.
 The tape will stick to the splinter and remove it painlessly.
-If tape doesn't work:

-• Grasp the end of the splinter with clean tweezers, and gently pull it out.
+2. Grasp the end of the splinter with clean tweezers.

-• Lift the splinter with the tip of the needle until it can be grasped with the tweezers and pulled out.
+2. Lift the splinter with the tip of the needle until it can be grasped with the tweezers.

 You may need medical care if the splinter: